101. What is the difference between path length and distance traveled?

 ⓓ.
 Distance

-Explanation: Velocity is calculated by dividing the total displacement by the total time taken to cover that displacement, including both magnitude and direction.
+Explanation: Average Velocity is calculated by dividing the total displacement by the total time taken to cover that displacement, including both magnitude and direction.

 171. How is average speed calculated?